frnsys/hili/readme.md

 # hili

-Firefox extension to highlight and save text from the web.
+Firefox extension to highlight and save text and images from the web.

+If you are offline, `hili` queues the snippets to send when a connection returns (you need to leave the tab open until they are successfully sent; there's a little indicator that lets you know how many snippets are queued).

 ## Extension